mdzubair9492/Quantum-Computing-/README.md

-Here, all the lab files are manually modified.
-They are not always the same with the course lab files.
-I have customized the code with my own understanding and own ease and I have tried to put the best and efficient code possible.
+Here, I have added customized codes from,

+1. QClass 23/24
+2. Qubit by Qubit from the Coding School
+3. Edx Intro to QC course
+4. IBM Quantum Explorer event